 Believe it or not, this category has a lot of scope for creativity.
 The key information probably can’t be changed much, but its delivery certainly can.
 Instead of a flat list of bullet points, think of ways you can use drama and humor to get the message across.

 A great example comes from the airline industry.
 Most airlines have gotten very creative with their safety videos, which all passengers are required to watch.
-Our personal favorite comes from Virgin America:
+Our personal favorite comes from British Airways: